rtous/lester/USER_GUIDE.md

-# Lester – User Guide
+# Lester – User Guide (for version v0.1.11-alpha)

 ## General functionalty

 Lester is a tool for retro-style rotoscoping.
-Using a small set of user-provided clicks on the first frame of a video, Lester creates simplified, stylized masks (e.g., shirt, pants, skin, hat), colorizes them, applies pixelation/retro finishing, and automatically propagates them across the remaining frames of the video.
-In the future, tools for manually drawing on the frames will be included.
+The user clicks on the first frame of the video to select various regions (masks)—for example, a hat, a jacket, or skin.
+These masks are then geometrically simplified to smooth out irregularities and achieve a retro aesthetic.
+The user can apply different colors and finishing effects, such as rim lighting or pixelation.
+Finally, the system can automatically propagate the masks across the remaining video frames on request.
+No tools for manually drawing over the video frames are currently provided, as this is assumed to be handled with an external tool.
+However, this functionality is planned for future versions.

 This guide walks you through the complete workflow.